agalanov/yellowtip-reservations-react/README.md

 ## 🔄 Migration from PHP

-This React version is a complete rewrite of the original PHP5 YellowTip Reservations system, featuring:
+This React version is a complete rewrite of the original PHP5 Myolika Reservations system, featuring:

 - Modern, maintainable codebase
 - Type safety with TypeScript